 As in financial markets, sales and marketing activities are constantly at play as candidates, employers, buyers, and consultants market their capabilities and opportunities.
-Hiring organizations are employing strategies such as “Client of Choice”, employer branding, private talent pools, and engaging supply chain management programs such as MSPs, VMSs, and FMSs to attract top talent to their companies.
+Hiring organizations are employing strategies such as “Client of Choice”, employer branding, private talent networks, and engaging supply chain management programs such as MSPs, VMSs, and FMSs to attract skilled independent contractors to their companies.
 Likewise, individuals are building their marketability through skill development, successful delivery, references, certifications, online profiles, and many other techniques.

 A second commonality is the clear emphasis (and related capital) on the development of products designed around the acquisition dimension of the investment market lifecycle.
 In financial markets, there are a number of ways this plays out, but one obvious example is the proliferation of funds (ETFs, mutual funds, hedge funds, structured notes, etc.).
 These products package and repackage financial assets and are rewarded by a variety of sales, transaction, and management fees.
 In all fairness, many of these products are great vehicles for investors to achieve their investment objectives, but it is a very crowded space.
 One interesting stat is that there are more funds in the US than there are individual stocks.

-Similarly, in Human Capital there is a proliferation of products designed around facilitating talent acquisition.
+Similarly, in Human Capital there is a proliferation of products designed around facilitating independent contractor acquisition.
 Over the past few years there have been a large number of FMS systems (several hundred at this point) introduced to the market to provide access to independent professionals and freelancers.
-Please check out our blog post on Freelancers Management System technology to lead to talent acquisition events for more perspective on recent developments in FMS technologies.
+Please check out our blog post on FMS technology for more perspective on recent technological developments.

-HR professionals are likely quite familiar with the proliferation of technologies related to candidate relationship management, private talent pools, employer branding, and skills based networks.
-Similar to what we see in the financial markets, the products in the Human Capital space are very crowded, which can lead to challenges in navigating toward an effective engagement model to attract critical talent to your organization.
+HR professionals are likely quite familiar with the proliferation of technologies related to candidate relationship management, private talent networks, employer branding, and skills based networks.
+Similar to what we see in the financial markets, the products in the Human Capital space are very crowded, which can lead to challenges in navigating toward an effective engagement model to attract critical skilled workers to your organization.

 This emphasis on the “purchase” event is understandable as there are motivational drivers involved with consumer behavior that are heavily influenced by cultural and psychological factors.
 The net result is that there is a significant amount of money directed at product development efforts related to solutions focused on transactions leading to a purchase event.